 When fall hits in Florida, there isn’t much of a significant change in temperature during the day compared to the summer months.
 It remains warm and toasty, so you can still wear a T-shirt and shorts and hop on those water rides!
 But once the sun sets, it cools down and you may actually need a light jacket or sweater.
 September can still have moments with inclement weather (be prepared with a poncho or an umbrella!), but the overall rainfall begins to decline this month, which makes it less humid too.
 It isn’t usually until November when the first cold front of the season passes through.
 Generally, you’ll get enjoyable weather if you visit Universal Orlando in fall!

 Hoppy Holidays at Universal Orlando

 Halloween transitions into Christmas faster than you can say, “Jack-o’-lanterns and jingle bells.”
-After the last Halloween Horror Nights event, colorful garlands quickly replace the somber decorations from spooky season.
+After Halloween, colorful garlands quickly replace the somber decorations from spooky season.
 The festivities of Holidays at Universal Orlando usually start off by mid-November.

 Christmas in the Wizarding World of Harry Potter toadally gets you in the holiday spirit.
 As we mentioned before, we still don't know exact details about this year's festivities, but we're expecting Universal to eliminate entertainment that draws large crowds.
 Typically, we love seeing our favorite characters in their holiday best during Universal’s Holiday Parade featuring Macy’s.
 But this year, we may see them separately from socially distanced spots around the park.